 Gavino Rivera Herrera, Luciano Vega Martínez, Alfonso Gonzalez Nevarez and René Garay Rodríguez each owned a school bus contracting company on the U.S. Territory island.
-They were indicted in May 2015 of committing mail fraud and working together to rig bids and allocate the market of student transportation in the Caguas municipality since August of 2013.
+They were indicted in May 2015 for committing mail fraud, and working together to rig bids and allocate the market of student transportation in the Caguas municipality since August 2013.

 The defendants attended auctions held to award school transportation contracts, appeared to bid competitively while keeping to secret bidding agreements, submitted false information on official bids, fraudulently secured contracts to provide school bus services in Caguas, and caused the municipality to pay higher rates.